Interns rotate on inpatient general medicine services, including a night float rotation.

 Interns will have 2-6 weeks of night float (8 PM to after AM rounds ), but NO overnight call on any other rotation including medical floors/ward blocks.

-Interns have the opportunity to rotate for several months on subspecialty electives.
+Interns have the opportunity select 4 weeks of subspecialty electives.

 Postgraduate Years II and III

 Residents supervise on general medicine floors and rotate through subspecialties.